My Home, Your Home - My Spaces, Your Space

 While it can overlap with hoarding, the two are not the same: some people live in squalor without hoarding, and others hoard without living in squalor.

-Diogenes Syndrome (senile squalor syndrome)
+Diogenes Syndrome (age-related squalor syndrome)